-Below, I theorize 3 reasons that your customer service is so terrible.
+Below, I theorize 3 reasons why Airbnb customer service is so terrible.

 7) Why do you put your customers out on the street if your listing is not safe?

-Do you know how difficult that was?
+Do you know how difficult baby travel is let alone having terrible customer service?
 If you had helped us at that point I probably wouldn’t be writing this article, and I would continue to use Airbnb.

 Instead, this nightmare experience means you’ve lost us as customers.
 How much does that cost in the long-run?